raguay/ModalFileManager/README.md

 - Launching with paths on the command line will open in the specified directories.
 See [Command Line](#command-line).
 - A file details side panel can be shown to overlay the panel not currently focused (`toggleExtraPanel` command).
 It shows video previews and stats with the ffmpeg programs installed.
 Extensions can place special content in this panel as well.
 - Hot keys are programmable
+- Select entries by regular expressions.
+The regular expressions are saved and can be reused.
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).
 - Watches for changes in the current directory and updates accordingly.
 - Changing directories in the Directory Bar (normal mode `q`) shows a list of matching entries from history and then below the current directory.